 I've got three cats, and it's amazing how much poop they can produce in a day.
-Ever notice how the cats rush to their litter boxes right after you've finished scooping?
+Ever notice how the cats rush to their boxes right after you've finished scooping?
 That's because they like clean litter.

 I think it controls odors better, and because it's sawdust pellets there isn't as much tracking.
 The cats had no difficulty at all getting used to it.

-At my weekend house in the country I take it out and dump it in the field--while it's biodegradable, it wouldn't be a good idea to be loading it into the septic tank.
+At my weekend house in the country I take the cat waste out and dump it in the field--while it's biodegradable, it wouldn't be a good idea to be loading it into the septic tank.

 It's certainly much better than clay litter.
 It doesn't produce dust which is so bad for cats (and humans, too) to be inhaling, and it controls odor better without a lot of chemicals.